rl1987/trickster.dev/tricksterblog/content/post/writing-custom-scrapy-middleware-for-proxy-pool-integration.md

 One needs to use proxy pool to scrape some of the sites that implement countermeasures against scraping.
 It might be because of IP-based rate limiting, geographic restrictions, AS-level traffic filtering or even something more advanced such as TLS fingerprinting.
-When Scrapy framework is used to implement a scraper, there are multiple ways to do so, depending on the exact situation:
+When Scrapy framework is used to implement a scraper, there are some ways to do so:

 * Setting `HTTPS_PROXY` environment variable when running a spider will make the traffic go through the proxy.
 Note that this will also apply to requests being made not only from